robbytables/bug-free-invention/unit-6-flask/instructor-resources/06-flask-apis/06-api_slides.md

 **Talking Point:**

-- "We should append a hero (our data) into our heroes list (our database)."
+- We should append a hero (our data) into our heroes list (our database).

 </aside>

 ---